Melvin-King/Melvin-King.github.io/content/authors/admin/_index.md

 ## About Me

-I recently graduated with a B.Sc. in Computer Science from The Hong Kong Polytechnic University.
+I received my B.Sc. in Computer Science from The Hong Kong Polytechnic University.
 My primary research interests revolve around Large Language Models, AI in real scenarios, Social Network Analysis, Data Mining, Graph Neural Networks, and more!
 I am actively seeking opportunities for Ph.D. studies in the fall of 2025/2026, or any research experiences...